 Then in April of 2022, Democrats in the state Senate joined Republicans passing SB 1167 without any reforms for patients in a 46/3 Senate vote.
 SB 1167 was legislation allowing for banking protections for the multi-state, publicly-traded corporations.

-Why are our lawmakers passing laws benefiting the corporations but not the patients?
-We asked several Democrat representatives and were told to ask Democrat leadership.
-Then we asked Democrat leader Joanna McClinton why she prioritized corporations over medical patients.
+Why are our lawmakers passing reforms benefiting out-of-state corporations while our Veterans and cancer patients are prohibited and criminalized?
+We asked Democrat Leader Joanna McClinton why she prioritized corporations over Pennsylvanians.
 We haven't received a response.